mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_interactivity_events_state/index.md

 ### Synchronizing the browser with our data

-Let's revisit our `toggleTaskCompleted()` function in `App.js`.
+Let's revisit our `toggleTaskCompleted()` function in `App.jsx`.
 We want it to change the `completed` property of only the task that was toggled, and leave all the others alone.
 To do this, we'll `map()` over the task list and just change the one we completed.

 Update your `toggleTaskCompleted()` function to the following: